zesty-io/bdx-connector-integration/README.md

 * Builders (one of many children)
     * Corporations... (owning organiztion)
         * Builder... (represents the contractor), contains info on the builder contact info etc.
-            * Subdivision... (a project developement) container info liek area, name etc.
+            * Subdivision... (a project developement) container info like area, name etc.
                 * Plan... (an architectual plan with information on the home, images, and other data)
                     * Plan Images... (images associated with the Plan)
                     * Spec... (home listings) info on price, movein, and unit info associated with the plan etc.